- World Book Day 23rd May 2017

 We might even expect some renditions of the show’s big musical numbers!

-The Investor in Careers standard is about improving students’ awareness of opportunities, raising their aspirations and working with them to ensure they achieve their full potential.
+The Quality in Careers standard is about improving students’ awareness of opportunities, raising their aspirations and working with them to ensure they achieve their full potential.
 It is a quality standard for the management of careers education, information, advice and guidance (CEIAG).
 It is now the most widely used quality award of its kind, recognised nationally across the country.
 To receive it, we will have to demonstrate our commitment to provide impartial, independent careers education, information, advice and guidance to all of our students.

 What’s in it for our students?